github/docs/content/copilot/configuring-github-copilot/configuring-github-copilot-settings-in-your-organization.md

 ## Configuring suggestion matching policies for {% data variables.product.prodname_copilot %} in your organization

 {% data variables.product.prodname_copilot %} includes a filter which detects code suggestions that match public code on {% data variables.product.prodname_dotcom %}.
 When the filter is enabled, {% data variables.product.prodname_copilot %} checks code suggestions with their surrounding code of about 150 characters against public code on {% data variables.product.prodname_dotcom %}.
-If there is a match or near match, the suggestion will not be shown to you.
+If there is a match or near match, the suggestion will be shown to you.

 {% ifversion ghec %}If your enterprise admin has selected **No policy (let each organization decide)** for suggestion matching at the enterprise level, you can set a suggestion matching policy for your organization.
 If an organization member is assigned a seat by multiple organizations with different suggestion matching policies under the same enterprise, {% data variables.product.prodname_copilot %} will use the most restrictive policy.{% endif %}